Custom Web Software Development

 .hueAngleUnit

-Default input unit when none is specified in “audit” functions and ColorWheel_Color Objects; also default output unit for ColorWheel_Color Objects (HSL, HSV, HSB, HCG, and HWB).
+Default input unit when none is specified in “audit” functions and ColorWheel_Color Objects; also default output unit for ColorWheel_Array Objects and their child ColorWheel_Color Objects (HSL, HSV, HSB, HCG, & HWB, and variations of these from other color space models).
 Valid units are listed as the property keys of RGB_Calc.hueAngleUnitFactors.
 The .hueAngleUnit default is overridden by .inputAsfactor (see above) when input values have undeclared units.

 .useHexSymbol